Johnson, Evinrude, OMC, outboard motor, outboard motor repair, outboard troubleshooting, 6 hp, water pump, carburetor,

 |Water passage thru this motor|

 If you take this thermostat cover off then Heliarc weld a slight amount of weld (even using JB Weld epoxy would work) on the top side at the same location that the bypass enters from underneath, you can then drill and tap for a 1/8" pipe tap, USING THE BYPASS HOLE ON THE UNDERSIDE AS AN ALIGNMENT GUIDE.
 DRILL FROM THE UNDERSIDE, CENTERED IN THE EXISTING ROUND RECESS.
-You need to add this material because the cover is so thin at that location that you possibly can not get enough material to give more than a couple threads for the Ell.
+You need to add this material because the cover is so thin at that location that you possibly can not get enough material to give more than a couple threads for the new outlet Ell.
 Now you can screw a 90 degree pipe elbow (it is best to purchase an OMC Ell #321886) which are made of nylon, which are recommended as they are more forgiving if you need to tighten more into this hole and add rubber tubing to the starboard side then drill a hole in the lower rear cowling for it to exit.

 |Shown here is the thermostat with the cover removed & you can see the bypass water inlet hole just forward of the stat||Location of the new fitting showing the threaded Ell on the bottom inside of the thermostat housing cover using the existing water channel entrance as a drill location||Location of the new fitting on the top side of the thermostat housing cover & the overboard water tube|